Activist investor buys stake in Yahoo, urges AOL merger

 More than 2 years ago Starboard bought a stake in AOL, pushed for a patent sale and tried unsuccessfully to gain board seats.
 It no longer holds shares in AOL.

-Starboard is also pursuing a high visibility proxy battle with Olive Garden owner Darden Restaurants Inc.
+Starboard is also pursuing a high visibility proxy battle with Olive Garden owner Darden Restaurants Inc DRI.N.

 Starboard did not specify the size of its stake in Yahoo.
 Investors which own 5 percent or more are required to publicly disclose their holdings.